IMLS/estimating-wifi/imls-backend/README.md

 ### Optional: Loading test data

-At this point, you have a an empty system.
+At this point, you have an empty system.
 It has no users and no data but is ready for use.
 If you're new to the stack, or want to do anything interesting at all, you're going to need some data and at least one user.

 `cd` to `imls-backend/test`.